4 killed, including 3 children, in Philadelphia house fire

 One person was able to escape the fire and was taken to the hospital.
 That person was either in stable condition or may have already been released, according to Thiel.

 Authorities believe five people were in the home at the time of the fire.
-The victims' relationships to one another were not disclosed by fire officials.
+The victims' relationships to one another were not disclosed by fire officials, but relatives told CBS Philly that the three children were siblings and the other person who died was their father.
+The person who survived was the childrens' mother, the relatives told CBS Philly.

 The incident remains under investigation.
 Authorities do not know what caused the fire.